-Scientific studies show that the Comirnaty® and COVID-19 Vaccine Moderna® vaccines are just as effective for the elderly and high-risk individuals.
+Scientific studies show that the Comirnaty® and Spikevax® (previously known as COVID-19 Vaccine Moderna®) vaccines are just as effective for the elderly and high-risk individuals.

 Why do I need to be vaccinated twice?

 The vaccines do not become fully effective until 1-2 weeks after the second injection, and therefore you need to be vaccinated twice.